azurecitadel/azurecitadel.github.io/workshops/terraform/lab1.md

 Most of the values are standard strings, except for the storage account resource group name.
 This uses interpolation, and will evaluate everything in between the dollar and curly braces: `${ ... }`.

-Using `"${azurerm_resource_group.basics.name}"` will set the value of the resource group name to match the resource group resource stanza above, i.e. 'terraformbasics'.
+Using `"${azurerm_resource_group.basics.name}"` will set the value of the resource group name to match the resource group resource stanza above, i.e. 'terraformBasics'.

 Using the reference to the other resource also sets an implicit dependency, so that Terraform understands that the storage account should only be created once the resource group exists.